lordksix/portafolio-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 Future chaves:
-- Add layout for bigger screen sizes.
-- Improve responsiveness to bigger screen sizes
-- Add small CSS animations and interactivity.
+- Add small CSS animations and CSS interactivity.
+- Add DOM manipulation for interactivity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>